fz172/fanfly/_posts/2026-07-17-post_wing_mount_part_3.md

 Since both pumps are not working, and pump override isn't even starting anything, I believe something common between the two pumps are messed up.
 It's unlikely that I have 2 bad pumps.

 I have started to trace the wire diagram.
-I hope this doesn't turn into a bug debug marathon like the rotax fusebox drama.
+I hope this doesn't turn into a debug marathon like the rotax fusebox drama.